Introduction: “As Above, So Below”

 However, not all Dài Mài issues affect reproductive organ function or are mediated by sexual behavior.
-According to Welch, Dài Mài issues may also present as neuropathy (pain from nerve damage) in the lower limbs.6 While the only patient I have ever had seek treatment for shame also had genital herpes, another patient whose Dài Mài I needled sought treatment for a grab bag of issues with no obvious reproductive or sexual connection, from digestive sensitivity to binge drinking to low back pain.
+According to Welch, Dài Mài issues may also present as neuropathy (pain from nerve damage) in the lower limbs.6 While the only one of my patients who sought treatment for shame also had genital herpes, another patient whose Dài Mài I needled sought treatment for a grab bag of issues with no obvious reproductive or sexual connection, from digestive sensitivity to binge drinking to low back pain.

 I treated this patient–we’ll call him “Sky”–once a week for over a year.
 Every week Sky’s illness narrative had a similar cast of characters, though every once in a while the protagonist–the monster causing him the most distress–changed.
 Feeling like I was causing more harm than good, I decided to quite literally take a stab at the acupuncture channel that Welch describes as a good place to go when other treatments are not working: the Dài Mài.6

 While the Dài Mài wraps around the waist, its only three acupuncture points are located symmetrically on the lower abdomen.
 Two pairs of these acupuncture points looked different on Sky, however, than they did on anyone else I had seen them on before: they were covered in tattoo ink.